digital-land/technical-documentation/docs/data-operations-manual/How-To-Guides/Testing/Building-a-collection-locally.md

+---
-# Building a collection locally
+title: Building a collection locally
+---

 Before we commit any changes to main, we need to be sure that the changes have the desired effect.
 To do this, we build a datasette database locally for any collection.